 This new intersection is likely part of what attracted Federated’s mall development team to the area.
 It was a reasonable bet, too, with housing developers even referring to this new road as the “1960 Loop“.
-Unfortunately, the new loop wouldn’t come to pass, with the portion of FM 1960 south of 290 being redesigned as Highway 6 in the early 70s and the development of Houston’s second loop instead falling to a joint state and county project Beltway 8.
+Unfortunately, the new loop wouldn’t come to pass, with the portion of FM 1960 south of 290 being redesigned as Highway 6 in the early 70s and the development of Houston’s second loop instead falling to a joint state and county project, Beltway 8.
 While the never-built freeway would mean that traffic to this mall would always be limited, it wasn’t the cause of the downfall of the area.
 Instead, this would be an overbuilding of homes during the early 1980s, just as the oil economy began to falter.
 While not everyone living in this area was working in the oil industry, many were.
 With many major oil companies establishing new offices in the area, Shell even built their Houston HQ diagonally across from the future mall.
-As well, even if you weren’t directly involved with petrochemicals, Houston’s economy was so tied to it that many were forced to move from the area and seek cheaper areas.
+As well, even if you weren’t directly involved with petrochemicals, Houston’s economy was so tied to it that many were forced to move from the Westside to seek cheaper areas.
 In neighborhoods like Mission Bend, which were still being developed at the time, homes were often temporarily rented at discounted rates to help encourage prospective buyers.
 In a short number of years, the demographics of this part of Houston changed from mostly upper-middle-class to a block-by-block patchwork of different families from different backgrounds.
 Thankfully, West Oaks was able to pivot in a relatively quick time frame.

 The corridor to Dillards